myselfanandvp/-Brilworx/README.md

 # Cloned webiste using html and tailwind css not responsive

 ## link of the sample site i used is : https://brilworx-web.webflow.io/

+## link to the page is created : https://anandvp92.github.io/-Brilworx/